MuhammedMidlajtOfficial/digitalcard/README.md

 ## Features

 - **Responsive Design**: Ensures a seamless user experience across various devices.
-- **Custom Animations**: Diskuss uses universal components for handling animations, providing a consistent look and feel.
+- **Custom Animations**: KC(Know Connections) uses universal components for handling animations, providing a consistent look and feel.
 - **Scalable Architecture**: Built with scalability in mind to handle a large number of digital cards efficiently.
 - **Interactive User Interface**: Designed with user interaction in mind to facilitate easy discussions and sharing.

 ## Deployment

-Diskuss can be deployed on various platforms.
+KC(Know Connections) can be deployed on various platforms.
 For more information, check the [Create React App deployment documentation](https://facebook.github.io/create-react-app/docs/deployment).

 ## Learn More